fishpondstudio/IndustryIdle/README.md

 -   does not have ESLint warnings
 -   is formatted by Prettier using the rule in the project

+## About Server Anti-Cheat

+To make development easy, the development code can connect to the game's trading server.
+However, the account will not be "authenticated" (meaning certain trading restrictions apply).
+Please also refrain from submitting test trades to the server as it will most likely causes anti-cheat flag.

 # License

 -   Game's source code is licensed under GNU General Public License v3.0.